-- Any article that could be considered an aid must not be taken to the examination tables, (e.g. books, notes, loose sheets of paper, mobile phones, iPods and smart watches etc).
+- Any article that could be considered an aid must not be taken to the examination tables, (e.g. books, notes, loose sheets of paper, mobile phones, ear buds/pods and smart watches etc).
 All materials are subject to confiscation. - An attendance slip is to be completed for each examination session. - Students must not bring their own writing paper.
 All necessary writing paper will be provided and is not to be removed from the examination room. - Any special equipment required (e.g. set squares, calculators) must be provided by the student. - There is to be no communication of any sort between students while inside the examination room.
 In particular, the borrowing of equipment or materials is prohibited. - Students should ensure that they have more than one set of pens, pencils, etc and tissues.
 All supplies must be in a clear plastic bag (not your normal pencil case). - All students are required to be as quiet as possible, both during and at the conclusion of their examination. - When in the examination room, students must remove watches and place them in clear view on the examination table. - No student will be permitted to leave the examination room early. - Students should consult the timetable carefully.
 No allowance will be made where candidates fail to attend an examination because of an alleged misreading of the timetable.
 Note that times for the start and finish of examinations vary. - If a student is unable to attend an examination due to illness, the school should be notified by telephone as soon as practicable.
 A doctor's certificate (or independent documented evidence) is required to explain the absence.
 This certificate must be presented to the Deputy Principal or the relevant Head Teacher on the first occasion the student returns to school, even if this is during the examination period (see Appendix A). - Any student who is absent from an examination must report to the relevant Head Teacher(s) immediately after the illness/misadventure to arrange alternative times for missed exams.
 Failure on the part of the student to arrange an alternative time immediately after the illness/misadventure will result in a zero for the examination for that student. - Normal lessons recommence on the first school day after the final timetabled exam.
 All students must be in attendance.
 This is especially important so teachers may complete syllabus requirements. - Students are to wear full school uniform during examinations.

-YEAR : 11 ASSI ESSMEN NT SCH EDULE S EMESTI ER 1 20 21
+YEAR 11 ASSESSMENT SCHEDULE SEMESTER 1 2023

-Term 1 Te rm 2
+Term 1 Term 2

 Subject Wk1 Wk2 Wk3 Wk4 Wk5 Wk6 Wk7 Wk8 Wk9 Wk10 Wk11 Wk1 Wk2 Wk3 Wk4 Wk5 Wk6 Wk7 Wk8 Wk9 Wk10

+Ancient History

-Biology
+Biology ĺ

 Business Studies

-CAFS
+Community & Family Studies

 Chemistry

 Dance

 Design & Technology

 Drama

-Earth & Environmental

-Economics
+Economics 1

 English Ext.

 English Advanced

-English Standard
+English Standard Ī

 English Studies

 Food Technology

+Geography 1

 Industrial Technology

 Investigating Science

 Legal Studies

 Maths Advanced

 Maths Ext.
-1
+1 1

-Maths Standard 1 & 2
+Maths Standard

+Maths Numeracy

 Modern History

 Music 1

 PDHPE

-Photography, Video & Digital Imaging
+Photography, Video & Digital Imaging]

 Physics

-SLR
+SLR 1

-Society & Culture
+Society & Culture 1

-Visual Arts
+Visual Arts 1

+Visual Design

-YEAR 11 ASS ESSME NT SCH IEDULE SEMEST ΓER 2 2 2021
+YEAR 11 ASSESSMENT SCHEDULE SEMESTER 2 2023

-Term 3 Te rm 4
+Te rm 3 Term 4

-Subject Wk1 Wk2 Wk3 Wk4 Wk5 Wk6 Wk7 Wk8 Wk9 Wk10 Wk11 Wk1 Wk2 Wk3 Wk4 Wk5 Wk6 Wk7 Wk8 Wk9 Wk10
+Subject Wk1 Wk2 Wk3 Wk4 Wk5 Wk6 Wk7 Wk8 Wk9 Wk10 Wk1 Wk2 Wk3 Wk4 Wk5 Wk6 Wk7 Wk8 Wk9 Wk10 Wk 11

+Ancient History

 Biology

 Business Studies

-CAFS
+Community & Family Studies

 Chemistry

 Dance

 Design & Technology

 Drama

-Earth & Environmental

 Economics

 English Ext.

 English Advanced

 English Standard

 English Studies

 Food Technology

+Geography

 Industrial Technology

 Investigating Science

 Legal Studies

 Maths Advanced

 Maths Ext.
 1

-Maths Standard 1 & 2
+Maths Standard

+Maths Numeracy

 Modern History

 Music 1

 PDHPE

-Photography
+Photography, Video & Digital Imaging

 Physics

 Society & Culture

 SLR

 Visual Arts

+Visual Design